Jobijollof/aws-bootcamp-cruddur-2023/journal/week0.md

 Checked variables on my gitpod profile to make sure my credentials were properly exported.
 ![variable](./images/env-variables.png)

+Saving variables om gitpod will ensure that they are safe and loaded everytime

 I tried to push to main and had permission issues.I had not authorized gitpod to push to github I logged into [here]https://gitpod.io/access-control/ and granted gitpod the required permission.